robertdavidgraham/wc2/README.md

 and using Unicode space characters to delimit words, such as `U+2009 THIN SPACE`.

-Implemented in assembly, this algorithm runs at the speed of L1 cache access, which varies from 3 to 5 clock cycles per byte, depending upon CPU.
-Compiled in C, it typically varies from 5 to 7 clock cycles.
-JITted in Node.js, it's often 9 clock cycles.

 This isn't the fastest implemention possible.
 With SIMD processors, especially AVX512, we should be able to create even faster versions.
 However, using state-machines is very fast without processor-specific optimizations.